conan-io/conan-io.github.io/_posts/2022-04-20-New-conan-release-1-47.markdown

 in your
 [profiles](https://docs.conan.io/en/latest/reference/config_files/global_conf.html#configuration-in-your-profiles)
 or using the `--conf` argument in the command line.
-In this case, the injection of values composing profiles could be very interesting.
+In this case, the injection of values composing profiles could be an interesting example.
 Imagine you create a **"secure" profile** that adds certain flags that improve the security of your builds like this:

 ```ini
 include(default)